 The thyroid is involved in the regulation of metabolism at a cellular level, this includes the rates of protein synthesis and degradation as well as energy harvesting reactions.
 It is critical for child growth and development.

 The thyroid produces three important hormones- thyroxine (T4), triiodothyronine (T3), and calcitonin.
 T3 and T4 are collectively called “thyroid hormone” or just “TH.”
 These two are the most involved in metabolism and affect resting metabolic rate.

 The third hormone made by the thyroid, calcitonin, is involved in the regulation of blood calcium and phosphorus levels.
-It does so by promoting calcium deposition from the blood into bone.
+Calcitonin promotes calcium deposition from the blood into the bone.

 Diseases of the thyroid involve the overstimulation or under stimulation of the thyroid gland, leading to an abnormal level of TH.
 This has a direct effect on metabolic rate and may lead to excessive weight-gain or weight-loss.